WheteThunger/VehicleDecayProtection/README.md

 If you want to simply disable decay for vehicles, then you can just set these to really high (i.e., `1000000`) and you don't need a plugin.

-Some vehicles also have an internal multiplier that reduces decay damage while under a roof.
+Some vehicles also have an internal multiplier that affects decay damage while under a roof.
-- Horses: `0.5x` decay damage while under a roof
+- Horses: `2.0x` decay damage while under a roof
 - Modular Cars: `0.1x` decay damage while under a roof
 - All Boats and Submarines: no decay damage while under a roof
   - In vanilla, they also have to be in shallow water, but this plugin removes that restriction